-The Hurry-Up: AFC Season Primer, Patriots-Lions Preview, Fantasy Rankings
+The Hurry-Up: AFC Season Primer, Patriots-Lions Preview, Fantasy Ranks

-In the season premiere of “The Hurry-Up” presented by MyBookie.ag, we take a look at the AFC’s biggest storylines heading into the season.

-NESN.com’s Mike Cole predicts the winners of each division while Ricky Doyle forecasts over-under win totals for some teams.
+In the season premiere of “The Hurry-Up,” presented by MyBookie.AG, the NESN.com team looks at the AFC’s biggest storylines heading into the 2017 season.
+Mike Cole predicts the winners of each division, and Ricky Doyle forecasts over-under win totals for some teams.

-Also in the show, Zack Cox and Doug Kyed take a look at the New England Patriots preseason so far and preview this week’s showdown against the Detroit Lions.
+Also in the show, Zack Cox and Doug Kyed examine the New England Patriots’ preseason so far and preview this week’s showdown against the Detroit Lions.
+Finally, Doyle plays America’s favorite prop game: “Show and Tell.”

 Watch the entire show in the video above.